Logic Action

 CleanShot%202026-02-13%20at%2010.26.59%402x.png

-Each node serves a different purpose and is designed for a specific type of logic.
+Each action serves a different purpose and is designed for a specific type of logic.

-The Condition node is used to split the chatflow into two paths based on contact filters.
+The Condition action is used to split the flow into two paths based on contact filters.

 It evaluates whether a contact matches the defined conditions and routes the conversation accordingly.